 ☐ Keep medication in the original, labeled containers to avoid confusion and to use as a reference.

-☐ If you take a narcotic, more than two medications, or any injectable medication, obtain a signed and dated letter from your prescribing physician that describes your medical condition and necessary medications.
+☐ If you take a narcotic or any injectable medication, obtain a signed and dated letter from your prescribing physician that describes your medical condition and necessary medications.

 ☐ If you have health conditions that may require emergency care, such as diabetes or serious allergies, carry a card or wear a bracelet.

 If you wear prescription glasses or contact lenses, bring: